-Laboratories Research Outline Supervisors E-mail address Ocean Climate According to the increase of greenhouse gas in the atmosphere such as carbon dioxide, it is suspected that global warming would be proceed and abnormal weather would be frequently occurred.
+Laboratories Research Outline Supervisors E-mail address Ocean Climate Laboratory According to the increase of greenhouse gas in the atmosphere such as carbon dioxide, it is suspected that global warming would be proceed and abnormal weather would be frequently occurred.
 Abnormal ocean conditions such as decease of the Arctic sea ice or the temperature rise in the deep seas, would be occurred in the global ocean, too.
-In our ocean climate laboratory, concerned researches on the global ocean climate variability and global ocean climate searches, in-situ oceanographic observation and analysis are also carried out by our training ship "Seisui-Maru" of Mie University.
+In our ocean climate laboratory, concerned researches on the global ocean climate variability and global ocean circulation change are carried out through the global analysis of sea level change and water temperature.
+For the researches, in-situ oceanographic observation and analysis are also carried out by our training ship "Seisui-Maru" of Mie University.
 Further numerical model experiment on the ocean circulation, and re-analysis of the archived oceanographic data in the JODC are also tried.
 Let's start to study the global ocean climate change with us for the sustainable ocean and earth.
-Associate Professor Yamada Fukuji fyamada@bio.mie-u.ac.jp Ocean and Climate Change Ocean covers the approximately 70% of Earth's surface and plays a vital role in changing weather and climate by providing a huge amount of heat and water vapor.
+Associate Professor Yamada Fukuji fyamada@bio.mie-u.ac.jp Ocean and Climate Change Laboratory Ocean covers the approximately 70% of Earth's surface and plays a vital role in changing weather and climate by providing a huge amount of heat and water vapor.
 It is also important source of food supply for an ongoing population explosion.
 Based on physical oceanography and dynamic meteorology, this laboratory covers studies on roles of ocean in Earth's climate and ecosystems, with synergy of remote-sensing techniques, numerical simulations, in-situ observations.
-Associate Professor Manda Atsuyoshi am@bio.mie-u.ac.jp Future Earth3 Science and their community should substantially change their disciplines and attitude to cope with environmental issues under Global climate change.
-We need sincere reflection on past scientific collaboration, then encourage trans-disciplinary approaches to address multi-dimensional changes in humanosphere in coming decades.
-This laboratory covers sustainability and resilience concepts from local to global environmental issues based on multiple earth science knowledge, such as climatology, geomorphology, plant ecology, glaciology, etc., with combining detailed field works and upscaling techniques using remote sensing and GIS.
-We also aims for social inclusion to extend our scientific knowledge to the community.
+Associate Professor Manda Atsuyoshi am@bio.mie-u.ac.jp

-Laboratories Research Outline Supervisors E-mail address Sustainable Earth System Research subjects of this laboratory are (a) the past and (b) the future of the earth. (a) Knowledge of the past earth environment is needed to be understanding nature of material and energy circulation in our planet For understanding of the past earth, we investigate marine and land sediment and sedimentary rocks by the several methods: geology, environmental geology, sedimentology, geochemistry, and geochronology.
-Especially, we develop and apply original processing and instrument of non-destructive scanning technology called "TATSCAN". (b) For predicting and planning of our future of the earth, it is necessary to investigate sustainable development not only for natural environment but also for human society.
+Laboratories Research Outline Supervisors E-mail address Sustainable Earth System Laboratory Research subjects of this laboratory are (a) the past,(b) present and (c) the future of the earth. (a) Knowledge of the past earth environment is needed to be understanding nature of material and energy circulation in our planet For understanding of the past earth, we investigate marine and land sediment and sedimentary rocks by the several methods: geology, environmental geology, sedimentology, geochemistry, and geochronology. (b) For understanding for the present Earth, we investigate "Natural Environmental Literacy" including experience nature, acquire knowledge and skills for safe outdoor activities, and convey the importance of nature.
+We investigate biodiversity, ecosystem conservation, and carbon sink in the nature. (c) For predicting and planning of our future of the earth, it is necessary to investigated sustainable development not only for natural environment but also for human society.
 We investigate future model of self-sustainable social system especially based on renewable energy such as, solar, wind, water, and biomass.
 Professor Sakamoto Tatsuhiko tats@bio.mie-u.ac.jp Water Environment and Natural Disasters Water often presents a threat to humankind, but is often regarded as a resource.
 From the former viewpoint, we study and educate students about natural disaster science, especially the science of water-related disasters.
 From the latter viewpoint, we study and educate students about water resources and water environment engineering.
 For each hydrological process, we specifically examine precipitation and flooding, especially statistic and stochastic analyses of precipitation and flood.
 Research areas we treat are hydraulic engineering, river engineering, hydrology, meteorology, and seismology.
-Professor Kuzuha Yasuhisa kuzuha@bio.mie-u.ac.jp Applied Environmental Studies Our laboratory aims to create the society where people could have the feel of freedom, safety and welfare.
-We evaluate different aspects of the world.
-For example, riding a motorcycle has both aspects of pleasure and danger.
-Improving the regional environment sometimes leads to deterioration of the global environment.
-We study the sustainable regional managing method based on the evaluations.
-We utilize landscape characters because they reflect the underlying geology, soils, topography, land cover, hydrology, historic and cultural development and climatic considerations.
-We want to provide a more harmonious link between man and the natural world with them.
+Professor Kuzuha Yasuhisa 1 kuzuha@bio.mie-u.ac.jp

-\1 : Applicants who wish to conduct research under this supervisor should inform the Student Affairs Section, Graduate School of Bioresources.
+^{1}: Applicants who wish to conduct research under this supervisor should inform Student Affairs Section, Graduate School of Bioresources.